TIBCOSoftware/flogo-contrib/activity/inference/README.md

 ## Example

 ### Estimators
-The following example demonstrates how to invoke the inference activity, while passing in the input feature set for the tensor named `inputs`.
+The following example demonstrates how to invoke the inference activity and pass the input feature set for the tensor named `inputs`.
 Tensor names may vary, it is best to refer to the SavedModel metadata to identify the correct tensor name.

 ```json
 {